koenrane/KR-new-site/content/Bruce Wayne and the Cost of Inaction.md

 His fingers curled and his eyes narrowed.
 He wanted to be strong.
 He wanted to change things so they weren’t so broken.
 He really, really wanted it, he wanted it so badly that it was hard to sit still, his heart felt like it was reaching out of his chest.

-He felt like something inside of him was settling down, making a choice, but he had no idea what.
+No superheroes had come for him, and he knew that none would come.
+But Bruce could be whatever he wanted. _Bruce_ could become a superhero.
+He wasn’t like everyone else.
+Bruce would _act_.

 More soft flapping sounds from the well.
 Bruce heard the bats fly out into the night.
 This time, he didn’t scream.

 Bruce again wondered what it would be like to be a bat, flapping through the night.
 Bats weren’t afraid of the dark, or of the cold, or of the unknown.
 They lived there.

----

-That night, Bruce dreamt of being a bat, of swooping in to save his parents.
-He dreamt of freedom, and of justice, and of purity.
-He dreamt of being whole.
-He dreamt of swooping in to protect Alfred, and Oscar, and Rachel, and all of the other good people he knew.

-Bruce woke up.
-No superheroes had come for him, and he knew that none would come.
-But Bruce could be whatever he wanted. _Bruce_ could become a superhero.
-He wasn’t like everyone else.
-Bruce would _act_.

 # 6: The Cost of Inaction

 Bruce stared at the man who had killed his parents twelve years ago.
 He stared at Joe Chill while Judge Faden rendered his verdict.